Become a Nurse in California: Requirements, Licensing, and Employment Outlook

 How to Renew Your Nursing License in California

-• Discipline/Convictions: At the time of renewal, the applicant must disclose any discipline issues or if they have been convicted of a crime.
+• Discipline/Convictions: At the time of renewal, applicants must disclose any disciplinary issues or criminal convictions.

 Salary and Employment Outlook for Nurses in California

-In fact, the top 10 highest-paying metro areas for RNs in the U.S. are located in California.
-San Jose ranked as the best paying city with registered nurses earning a mean pay of about $155,980.
+In fact, the country’s 10 highest-paying metro areas for RNs are all located in California.
+The Bay Area tops the list with an average salary of $174,370.

 Top-Paying Metropolitan Areas for RNs